mist64/cbmbus_doc/7 JiffyDOS.md

 The IEEE-488 family of protocols is strictly layered.
 This allows, for example, to use IEEE-488, Standard Serial or TCBM for layers 1 and 2 without any changes to layers 3 and 4.

 In theory, this should also be possible the other way round.
 Layer 3 (bus arbitration) should be replaceable in a way that layer 2 does not have to care.
-I could create a new protocol stack and decide that I like the connectors and byte transmission protocols (layers 1 and 2) of IEEE-488 and Standard Serial, but I have a better idea for a bus arbitration protocol on layer 3.
+One could create a new protocol stack and decide that the connectors and byte transmission protocols (layers 1 and 2) of IEEE-488 and Standard Serial are fine, the bus arbitration protocol on layer 3 should be redesigned.
 This would be possible, because layer 2 has no knowledge of the workings of layer 3 – and doesn't require any.

 This is not the case with JiffyDOS though.
 The detection protocol needs knowledge of the "TALK/LISTEN" protocol on layer 3: On the device side, the Standard Serial bit receive code (layer 2) for commands has to detect the delayed last bit, and check whether it was a TALK or LISTEN command addressed to itself.